mtlynch/mtlynch.io/_posts/2018-01-19-how-to-hire-a-cartoonist.md

 Every cartoonist I interviewed emphasized how unpleasant it is to work with clients who make unreasonable demands and threaten poor ratings.
 Therefore, cartoonists screen their clients carefully during the interview process to avoid putting themselves at the mercy of a bad client.

-The cartoonists I interviewed all described similar qualities they look for in a client when deciding whether to accept work.
+The cartoonists all described similar qualities they look for in a client when deciding whether to accept work.

 A good client: